Author: Hannah Francis, QAR Research Fellow

 On a Tank Day, the storage tanks containing objects immersed in aqueous solutions are drained, checked, cleaned, and refilled.
 In preparation for this day, I had been instructed that this was an “all hands on deck” job and to wear old clothes, long sleeves, and sneakers.
 When Tank Day arrived and I received my tasks, I was glad that I wore the prescribed attire and added long gloves, protective eyewear, and a head covering to my ensemble.
 My primary contribution to Tank Day included cleaning tanks, which consisted of bailing out water until it was so low that it could be sopped up with rags.
 Then, using a clean rag, I wiped down the empty tank.
 I also had the opportunity to use a brush to loosen and remove accumulated corrosion and debris from the large iron anodes used in the electrolytic reduction treatment tanks.
 I can attest that tank day was both wet and dirty!

 While the wet and dirty aspects of the QAR Lab were definitely new experiences for me, I found the difference in sound from my usual work environment to be most exotic.
 Noise is a necessary part of the QAR Lab’s function, as the treatment of some objects requires machinery.
-For example at the Lab, conservators free objects from concretions with an air scribe, a small pneumatic instrument that produces a lot of sound while chiseling concretion deposits.
+For example, at the lab, conservators free objects from concretions with an air scribe, a small pneumatic instrument that produces a lot of sound while chiseling concretion deposits.
 Another noisy process was cannon boring, where the inside of the bore of the cannon is cleaned of concretion with a motorized drill.
 A small hand drill used on screws produces some noise so a drill large enough to fit inside of a cannon produces a booming sound requiring protective earwear.
 As I witnessed and experienced, working in an archaeological conservation lab can be noisy but with good reason.

 For me, being at the QAR Lab was definitely a different experience but I found the differences to be tolerable and in some cases even refreshing.
 Although I was initially apprehensive about Tank Day, I now appreciate having had the experience.
 Additionally, while some of the activities of the lab are noisy, they are important steps in learning and conserving the past.
 I am immensely grateful for this lab, its staff, and the people elsewhere doing similar work because through multiple approaches to studying and preserving the past we will all gain a better understanding of it.